logan-anderson/logan.codes/content/blog/what-is-nextjs.md

 title: What is nextjs?
 author: Logan Anderson
 description: >-
-  Nextjs is a meta framework for react.
+  Nextjs is a meta framework for React.
 Nextjs includes static site generation, sever site rendering (ssr), api routes, and many other features.
-We will explore all these ideas and more tin this blog.
+We will explore all these ideas and more in this blog.
 date: '2020-11-07T00:00:00Z'
 tags:
   - nextjs